lvphj/epydemiology/README.md

 8. Returns Pandas dataframe containing list of cases and controls.
 This dataframe only contains columns for unique identifier, case and group id.
 It will, therefore need to be merged with the full database to get and additional required columns.

 #### Function parameters

   The function takes the following parameters:

 1. **phjCasesDF**

-  * Pandas dataframe containing list of cases.
+  Pandas dataframe containing list of cases.

 2. **phjPotentialControlsDF**

-  * Pandas dataframe containing a list of potential control cases.
+  Pandas dataframe containing a list of potential control cases.

 3. **phjUniqueIdentifierVarName**

-  * Name of variable that acts as a unique identifier (e.g. consulations ID number would be a good example).
+  Name of variable that acts as a unique identifier (e.g. consulations ID number would be a good example).
 N.B.
 In some cases, the consultation number is not unique but has been entered several times in the database, sometimes in very quick succession (ms).
 Data must be cleaned to ensure that the unique identifier variable is, indeed, unique.

-4. **phjMatchingVariablesList** (Default = None.)
+4. **phjMatchingVariablesList** (Default = None)

-  * List of variable names for which the cases and controls should be matched.
+  List of variable names for which the cases and controls should be matched.
 Must be a list.
 The default is None.

-If
-5. **phjControlsPerCaseInt** (Default = 1.)
+5. **phjControlsPerCaseInt** (Default = 1)

-  * Number of controls that should be selected per case.
+  Number of controls that should be selected per case.

-6. **phjPrintResults** (Default= False.)
+6. **phjPrintResults** (Default= False)

-  * Print verbose output during execution of scripts.
+  Print verbose output during execution of scripts.
 If running on Jupyter-Notebook, setting PrintResults = True causes a lot a output and can cause problems connecting to kernel.

 #### Exceptions raised

   None

 #### Returns

   Pandas dataframe containing a column containing the unique identifier variable, a column containing case/control identifier and – for matched case-control studies – a column containing a group identifier.
 The returned dataframe will need to be left-joined with another dataframe that contains additional required variables.

 #### Other notes

   Setting phjPrintResults = True can cause problems when running script on Jupyiter-Notebook.

 #### Example

   An example of the function in use is given below:

 ```python
 import pandas as pd